 Cast: Sarah Jessica Parker.
 Kim Cattrall.
 Cynthia Nixon.
 Kristin Davis.
 Chris Noth.
 Candice Bergen.
 Jennifer Hudson.
 David Eigenberg.
 Evan Handler.
 Jason Lewis.
 Mario Cantone.
 Lynn Cohen.
 Joanna Gleason.

-“Sex and the City Movie (2008): Life After Love” review text © Lauren Creamer; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“Sex and the City (2008) Movie Review: Sarah Jessica Parker & Friends Find Life After Love” review text © Lauren Creamer; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

 “Sex and the City (2008) Movie Review” endnotes

 Cynthia Nixon and Sara Jessica Parker Sex and the City movie images: New Line Cinema | HBO Films.